OnSchola/.github/README.md

 6. **Integration Capabilities:**
    - Developer APIs for integration with other educational apps and platforms.

-### Positioning onSchool Against Competitors:
+### Positioning OnSchola Against Competitors:
-- **Affordability and Flexibility:** Unlike some expensive competitors, onSchool offers flexible pricing and a free tier for smaller schools.
+- **Affordability and Flexibility:** Unlike some expensive competitors, OnSchola offers flexible pricing and a free tier for smaller schools.
 - **Privacy and Control:** The self-hosting option addresses data privacy concerns, giving schools full control over their data.
-- **AI Integration:** Advanced AI features for evaluating student performance set onSchool apart from many traditional management systems.
+- **AI Integration:** Advanced AI features for evaluating student performance set OnSchola apart from many traditional management systems.
-- **Comprehensive Management:** By combining administrative, educational, and communication tools, onSchool provides an all-in-one solution that many competitors do not offer in one package.
+- **Comprehensive Management:** By combining administrative, educational, and communication tools, OnSchola provides an all-in-one solution that many competitors do not offer in one package.

-By emphasizing these unique selling points, onSchool can position itself as a versatile, cost-effective, and privacy-conscious solution in the competitive landscape of school management software.
+By emphasizing these unique selling points, OnSchola can position itself as a versatile, cost-effective, and privacy-conscious solution in the competitive landscape of school management software.